abrarmajeedi/rica2_aqa/README.md

 # RICA<sup>2</sup>: Rubric-Informed, Calibrated Assessment of Actions (ECCV 2024)
 ## Code
-Code will be released with the ECCV proceedings.
+The code release got delayed due to the recent ICLR deadline.
+We are now working on releasing the code as soon as possible.
 Stay tuned!

 ## Abstract